 In large bowl, toss lamb with 1 tsp (5 mL) salt and 1/4 tsp (1 mL) pepper.

 In large dutch oven (preferably cast iron), heat 2 tbsp (30 mL) oil on medium-high until shimmery.
-Shaking off excess flour, add third of lamb in single layer.
+Add third of lamb in single layer.
 Sear, turning once, 2 to 3 minutes, until browned.
 Using slotted spoon, transfer to medium bowl.
 Add another third of lamb, brown, then transfer to bowl.
 Add remaining 1 tbsp (15 mL) oil.
 Brown remaining lamb, then transfer to bowl.

 Place fine-mesh sieve in large bowl.
 Strain stew.
 Return solids to dutch oven, discarding thyme stalks and bay leaf.
 Let sauce sit 10 minutes before skimming off fat.
 Return sauce to dutch oven.
 Stir in white or red potatoes, pearl onions, carrots and celery.
 Cover and braise 1-1/2 hours, or until vegetables are tender but not mushy.

 Before serving, garnish with remaining 1 tbsp (15 mL) parsley and chives.

 Makes 6 servings.

 Shopping Cart: Always use lamb shoulder (never the lean, dry leg cut) for stews and curries.
 The shoulder cut has a lot of fat and gristle that must be trimmed, so take this into account when shopping.
 For this recipe, I bought 4 lb (2 kg) of lamb shoulder and ended up with about 3 lb (1.5 kg) trimmed lamb chunks.

 Tool Time: You can use a gravy separator boat to skim the fat from the sauce.

 How-To: Peel pearl onions.
-Blanch them 1 minute in boiling water, rinse with cold water, then pull off the skins.
+Blanch them 1 minute in boiling water, then rinse with cold water.
+Trim the root ends.
+Pull off the skins.